ssbc/ssb-recps-guard/README.md

 ## Explicit bypass

-Messages which would normally be blocked by the guard can add `allowPublic: true` and will be passed on to publishing (with this property pruned off).
+Messages which would normally be blocked by the guard  bypass the guard by changing what's passed to the publish method to be of form `{ content, options: { allowPublic: true } }`
-See usage example above.

-We considered overloading the `recps` value with magical values, but decided a verbose property which couldn't accidentally be filled was safer.
+The `content` is what will be passed to the normal publish function.

+Design: this is deliberately verbose to avoid accidental publishing.
+It also has the benefit that if `ssb-guard-recps` isn't installed this publish will error because publish will expect the `type` to be in a different place.

 ## API